Skip to content

 • ~My 30s~

-31 day reset adulthood AKA appreciation art arts baby boy Bible birthday Black in America books Buenos Aires busyness civic engagement communication community contest dating dreams economic empowerment educated voter education Erykah Badu Facebook family Feature Friday flirty 30 forgiveness Friday friends friendship fun groove HBCU help others history hope hot yoga inspiration Jackson MS Janelle Monae Jasmine Guy Kindle lessons life love memories Memory Lane Monday mommy motherhood mothers music nerdy 30 New Orleans overreacting perspective ponderings positivity prayer quotes random reading Reads and Reels Reflections Shirley Sherrod stream of consciousness support Thanksgiving Tougaloo True Colors Theatre Van Hunt volunteer vote weekend women
+31 day reset adulthood AKA appreciation art arts baby boy Bible birthday books Buenos Aires busyness civic engagement communication community contest dating dreams economic empowerment educated voter education Erykah Badu Facebook faith family Feature Friday flirty 30 forgiveness Friday friends friendship fun groove HBCU help others history hope hot yoga inspiration Jackson MS Janelle Monae Jasmine Guy Kindle lessons life love memories Memory Lane Monday mommy motherhood mothers music nerdy 30 New Orleans overreacting perspective ponderings positivity prayer quotes random reading Reads and Reels Reflections Shirley Sherrod stream of consciousness support Thanksgiving Tougaloo True Colors Theatre Van Hunt volunteer vote weekend women

 Archives